Ege686/Neural-Network-for-Unity/README.md

 Little Favor:
- If you goint to make a video about AI learns something and if you will use my code please don't be selfish and give references.
+ If you are going to make a video about AI learns something and if you will use my code please don't be selfish and give references.
 Like giving the link of the script.
 Or saying it in the video.
 Thanks

 Example of AI learning something: https://youtu.be/pDmKVT0qgjM?t=445